ronanociosoig/TuistHavana/README.md

 # Tuist.io (Havana) Dependencies Test Fixtures
 This repository was added to support this article about how to improve the build time performance of an iOS application with external dependencies using Tuist.io to load the dependencies and generate the Xcode project, with fixtures providing a range of test cases.

 I selected 9 popular libraries on the basis that both Swift package and Carthage options are available, and that they follow the expected build process.
-(More about this below.)

 - Alamofire
 - Charts